Gammel Strand: The fish market

 Later Gammel Strand became the site of a fish market, known for the women who would sit in the square at all seasons to sell their fish.
 It was also known as Skovserkoner (English: Skovser women) because they would buy their fish in the small fishing village Skovshoved north of Copenhagen and walk the long way to Gammel Strand to sell them in the market.
 They were recognized by their characteristic white scarves.
-In the end space became too scarce and in 1958 a new fish market opened in South Harbour.